mishutrz2/find_similar_images/README.md

 GUI: PyQt5

-**1)  First step is to press the red button in order to calculate the histogram set.
+**1)  First step is to press the red button in order to update the image path array.
     Adding new images to the img folder requires a new histogram set calculation.**